 Related: How to Ace Your Final Interview

-Example reasons you may be looking for a job
+Example reason you may be looking for a job and response analysis

 Let’s look at an example of a good answer to this question, and how to use it to approach your own answer in an interview:

 This is a good answer for several reasons.
-Here are some insights to help you understand what a good answer would look like for you:
+Here are some insights to help you understand why this is a strong response and what a good answer would look like for you:

 “I’m looking for an opportunity where I can put those abilities to work for a mission I’m passionate about.”